slack-scala-client/slack-scala-client/README.md

 Simple Bot Example
 ------------------

-This is a full implementation of a slack bot that will listen for anyone to mention it in a message and will respond to that user.
+This is a full implementation of a Slack bot that will listen for anyone mentioning it in a message and will respond to that user.

 ```scala
 val token = "..."